An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: A Reliable and Efficient Coupled Error Estimator

-where the final inequality is given by expanding the space over which the supremum is taken in the first summand and using Inequality \eqref{firstLowerBoundInequality}, with $C_d$ relating the constants $C_6^{-1} h_E$ and $C_1 C_4^{-1} h_T$ and taking care of the summation over $\omega_E$.
-Note that the supremums only increase when taken over $\omega_T$.
-Gathering the bounds in \eqref{firstLowerBoundInequality} and the inequality above and using subadditivity of the square root for non-negative arguments implies
+where the final inequality in \eqref{RelateBackToPreviousLowerBound} is given by expanding the space over which the supremum is taken in the first summand and using the inequality in \eqref{firstLowerBoundInequality}, with $C_d$ relating the constants $\bar{C}_6^{-1} h_E$ and $C_1 \bar{C}_4^{-1} h_T$ and taking care of the summation over $\omega_E$.
+Specifically, let $C_d = \Gamma \frac{\bar{C}_6 h_E}{C_1 \bar{C}_4^{-1} h_T}$, where $\Gamma$ is the maximum number of elements in $\omega_E$ for any $E$.
+The admissibility and shape-regularity properties of the mesh ensure that $\Gamma$ is independent of $h$, $E$, and $T$ and that the ratio $h_E/h_T$ is bounded above and below by independent constants as well.
+Finally, note that the supremums only increase when taken over $\omega_T$.